gustycooper/gustycooper.github.io/projects/projects_cipher.md

    * a.
 The Cipher class shall be in a Cipher.java file that is submitted on Canvas.
    * b.
 The Cipher class shall contain code for a Caesar cipher and an Augustus cipher.
    * c.
 The Caesar cipher requirements, design, discussion, and code are provided in this paper.
-You have to copy the Caesar cipher code into your Cipher.java file.
+The code to implement the Caesar cipher is provided in this specifiction.
+You begin with code and add your implementation of the Augustus cipher.
    * d.
 The Augustus cipher requirements and discussion are provided in this paper.
 You shall design the Augustus cipher algorithm and implement the code.
 The Augustus cipher code shall be placed in your Cipher.java file.
    * e.
 You shall create JavaDoc that properly documents your Cipher class.
 The JavaDoc shall be placed in your Cipher.java file.
    * f.
 Creating the Cipher.java file is an individual assignment.
 You shall not use your team members.